Chapter and Verse (Bruce Springsteen album)

 Chapter and Verse is a compilation album by Bruce Springsteen that was released on September 23, 2016.
 The album is a companion piece to Springsteen's 500-plus-page autobiography, Born to Run, which was released four days later.
-The career-spanning album features eighteen songs handpicked by Springsteen, five of which have never been released.
-The album contains Springsteen's earliest recording from 1966 and late '60s/early '70s songs from his tenure in The Castiles, Steel Mill and the Bruce Springsteen Band along with his first 1972 demos for Columbia Records and songs from his studio albums from 1973 until 2012.
+The career-spanning album features eighteen songs handpicked by Springsteen, five of which were previously unreleased.
+The album contains Springsteen's earliest recording from 1966 and late '60s/early '70s songs from his tenure in the Castiles, Steel Mill, and the Bruce Springsteen Band, along with his first 1972 demos for Columbia Records and songs from his studio albums from 1973 until 2012.

 Commercial performance

 Chapter and Verse debuted at number five on the US Billboard 200 with 29,000 units, including 27,000 traditional album sales.

 Track listing

 All tracks are written by Bruce Springsteen, except where noted.

 Personnel

 Adapted from the album's liner notes: